Topics Map > Human Resource System (HRS) > Benefits Administration > BN Learning Path

 - Since Ben Admin will move an Event only one step each time it's run so it's set up to run multiple times a night to move Events through several steps.
 Throughout the cycle, if errors occur or information is missing, the employee's Event will be put on hold until the issue is resolved or the information is added to HRS.
 For more information on how to handle Benefits Administration error messages, please reference the following KB document: Process Indicators and Event Process Statuses in HRS .

 - Newly hired employees who are missing values in key critical eligibility fields will be placed "on hold" from Benefits Administration processing and written to the New Hire Hold Report until the information is added to HRS.
-For more information about the New Hire Hold report, please reference Processing the WED New Hire Hold Report in HRS .
+For more information about the New Hire Hold report, please reference [Link for document 35681 is unavailable at this time.] .

 - Employees who are moving from one Benefit Program to another where benefit eligibility or enrollments may be affected, will be written to the MSC Event Evaluation Report until the Benefits Administrator manually Finalizes the Event.
 For more information on the MSC Event Evaluation Report, please reference: Reviewing the MSC Event Evaluation Report in HRS .